Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Not sure how to get a started after high school graduation?
 Now's the time to seek career advice from those who know best, your school counselors.

-Whether you're confused about which career paths to pursue or what's even available, you don't have to go at it alone.
-Connecting with the right people can provide some insight and set you up for long-term professional success.
+Wondering which career path to pursue or what's even available once you graduate?
+Connecting with the right people can provide some insight and set you up for long-term success.

 Take it one step further and ask to shadow them at work.
 Ask questions and make observations on what you would want in a career down the road.

-These are trained experts — don't hesitate to tap into their knowledge and expertise.
+These are trained experts there to help you — don't hesitate to tap into their knowledge and expertise.
 Set up appointments and talk through your aspirations, challenges and frustrations.

 Instead of trying to grab a few minutes with them between classes, schedule appointments with teachers you trust and talk about possible career paths you might want to pursue based on your interests and skill sets.

 Ask them questions such as: "What are some lucrative career options given my areas of interest?"
 "What college classes/majors or training courses can help me achieve this?" and "Which schools do you recommend looking at?"